theelims/ESP32-sveltekit/docs/statefulservice.md

 ### WebSockets

-[WebSocketTxRx.h](https://github.com/theelims/ESP32-sveltekit/blob/main/lib/framework/WebSocketTxRx.h) allows you to read and update state over a WebSocket connection.
-WebSocketTxRx automatically pushes changes to all connected clients when state is updated.
+[WebSocketServer.h](https://github.com/theelims/ESP32-sveltekit/blob/main/lib/framework/WebSocketServer.h) allows you to read and update state over a WebSocket connection.
+WebSocketServer automatically pushes changes to all connected clients when state is updated.

 The code below demonstrates how to extend the LightStateService class to provide an WebSocket: